Unsupervised Domain Adaptation for Low-dose CT Reconstruction via Bayesian Uncertainty Alignment: Methodology

-where the variance of log likelihood is set to 1 for simplification computed by the ground-truth $\mathbf{y}_{i}$ and its estimation $\hat{\mathbf{y}}_{i}$.
-The third and fourth terms aim to learn a variational distribution $q_{\theta}(\cdot)$ to approximate the Bayesian posterior distribution on the weights, while minimizing the KL divergence with its prior distribution $p(\cdot)$. $\beta_{1}$ and $\beta_{2}$ control the influence of the BNUA module and RDA module, respectively.
+where $Q_{\phi}$ and $C_{\omega}$ denote the Bayesian parameters of the last layer in the encoder $E$ and the decoder $G$.
+Eq. \ref{elbo} can be regarded as an ELBO loss, which is guided from both image space (\textit{i.e.}, the mean absolute error) and feature space (\textit{i.e.}, the perceptual loss \cite{johnson2016perceptual} $PL(\cdot,\cdot)$).
+Note that the variance of log-likelihood is set to 1 for simplification, computed by the ground-truth $\mathbf{y}_{i}$ and its estimation $\hat{\mathbf{y}}_{i}$.
+The third and fourth terms in Eq. \ref{elbo} aim to learn a variational distribution $q_{\theta}(\cdot)$ to approximate the Bayesian posterior distribution on the weights while minimizing the KL divergence with its prior distribution $p(\cdot)$. $\beta_{1}$, $\beta_{2}$ and $\beta_{3}$ in Eq. \ref{all} control influences of the source domain loss, the BUA module, and SDA module, respectively.
+The overall algorithm of our proposed method can be found in Algo. \ref{algo}.
+Our code is available at \href{https://github.com/tonyckc/UDA-BUA}{https://github.com/tonyckc/UDA-BUA}.